Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Array
 - RegExp

 **3.Difference between “ == “ and “ === “ operators?**

 **Both are comparison operators.
 The difference between is:-**

 - Double equal operators is used to compare values
-- Triple equal  operators are used to compare both values and types.
+- Triple equal  operators are used to compare both values and data-types.